 schedule, the release branch is cut from

 develop.
-This action also marks the feature freeze for such Opencast version,
+This action also marks the feature freeze for that version since

 After the release branch is cut, the development on the